preterag/pipecdn/README.md

 The Pipe PoP (Points of Presence) node is fully operational with the following configuration:
 - Running Pipe PoP binary v0.2.8
-- Configured with Solana wallet address: 2kyMcRZfVaks8JV8KFhYRXhGnhGxropmHohAxFwWAG1W
+- Configured to use your own Solana wallet address for direct rewards
 - Running as a systemd service
 - Monitoring and backup scripts in place
 - Weekly backup schedule set up (Sundays at 2:00 AM)